yeogh/sei35_project-2/README.md

 ## Description
 App with the following functionalities:
 - Search for books by title/author keyword(s)
-- Displayed search results can be filtered by languages and further sort by either title (alphabetical order) or year (latest to earliest)
+- Displayed search results can be filtered by languages (by selecting from the list which is dynamically populated based on search result) and further sort by either title (alphabetical order) or year (latest to earliest)
 - Selected titles can be added to/ removed from My List (which will be stored in local storage)

 ## Technical Used